Scorpions (band): Commercial success (1978–1992)

-Later days (1993–2009)
+Later years (1993–2009)

 In 1993, the Scorpions released Face the Heat.
 Bass was handled by Ralph Rieckermann.
 For the recording process, the band brought in producer Bruce Fairbairn.
 The album's sound was more metal than melodic.
 Neither the heavy metal single "Alien Nation" nor the ballad "Under the Same Sun" came close to matching the success of "Wind of Change".
 Face the Heat was a moderate success.
 In 1995, a new album, Live Bites, was produced.
 The disc documented retro live performances from their Savage Amusement Tour in 1988, all the way through the Face the Heat Tour in 1994.
 While the album had a technologically cleaner sound in comparison to their best-selling live album, World Wide Live, it was not as successful.

 Prior to recording their 13th studio album, 1996's Pure Instinct, drummer Herman Rarebell left the band to set up a recording label.
 Curt Cress took charge of the drumsticks for the album before Louisville, Kentucky-born James Kottak took over permanently.
 The album had many ballads.
 Still, the album's singles "Wild Child" and the soothing ballad "You and I" both enjoyed moderate success.

 1999 saw the release of Eye II Eye and a significant change in the band's style, mixing in elements of pop and techno.
 While the album was slickly produced, it was not received well by fans.
 The video to the album's first European single, "To Be No. 1", featured a Monica Lewinsky look-alike which did little to improve its popularity.

 The following year, the Scorpions had an artistic collaboration with the Berlin Philharmonic that resulted in a 10-song album named Moment of Glory.
 The album went a long way toward rebuilding the band's reputation after the harsh criticism of Eye II Eye.
 However, critics accused them of following on the coattails of Metallica's similar collaboration (S&M) with the San Francisco Symphony which had been released the previous year, even though the orchestra had first approached the Scorpions with the idea in 1995.

 In 2001, the Scorpions released Acoustica, a live unplugged album featuring acoustic reworkings of the band's biggest hits, plus new tracks.
 While appreciated by fans, the lack of a new studio album was frustrating to some, and Acoustica did little to return the band to the spotlight.